5 Myths About ACCA and CAT

 Surprisingly enough, you can!

-ACCA offers the Certified Accounting Technician (CAT), a foundation-level qualification that will turn you from zero to accounting hero as you pick up financial and management accounting knowledge.
-Once you’ve completed the CAT, you can move on to ACCA, which is where you’ll develop your skills and knowledge even further to be an accounting ninja.
+ACCA offers the ACCA Foundation in Accountancy (ACCA FIA), a foundation-level qualification that will turn you from zero to accounting hero as you pick up financial and management accounting knowledge.
+Once you've completed the ACCA FIA, you can move on to ACCA, which is where you'll develop your skills and knowledge even further to be an accounting ninja.

 Myth #3: ACCA only teaches you to be an accounting whizz and nothing else